 As part of our Integrated Cancer Care Access Network (ICCAN) we have found that over 60% of the cancer patients we work with identify as food insecure, which means they are worried about where their next meal is coming from.

 The Food to Overcome Outcome Disparities (FOOD) Program is working to alleviate food insecurity within this vulnerable population and increase awareness of how food insecurity impacts a patient’s ability to fight cancer.

 Food Pantries for People with Cancer

-FOOD is currently conducting a clinical trial to study the impact of food vouchers, grocery home delivery, and hospital-based food pantries on cancer treatment, quality of life, food security, and nutritional status.
+FOOD is currently conducting a clinical trial to study the impact of different food insecurity interventions and how increasing access to food resources can affect cancer treatment, quality of life, food security, and nutritional status for underserved patients.

 Food and Nutrition Resources

 In addition to distributing free food to patients across 13 treatment sites, FOOD also connects patients with a variety of other food resources.
 Working closely with the Food Bank for New York City, New York Common Pantry, Green Bronx Machine, and others, FOOD refers high-needs patients for additional resources.
 Our partner organizations connect patients with other local food pantries and soup kitchens, help eligible patients apply for Supplemental Food and Nutrition Program benefits (food stamps), and provide high-quality nutrition workshops and educational materials.

 The FOOD Provider Training Course is designed to educate doctors, nurses, nutritionists, and other providers about the importance of addressing food insecurity during clinical patient encounters.
 This training module offers strategies and resources to help providers ensure that patients have access to healthy, culturally-appropriate foods throughout their cancer treatment.
 View our training course and provide feedback on the course.
 You can also test your knowledge from the course using our curriculum questionnaire.